 False subjects (i.e. there is, it is, there are, this is), usually lie at the top of a sentence and displace the main subject.
-To remove false subjects, simply use the find function in Microsoft Word for the words, (“this,” “there,” etc.), and reframe the sentence to avoid the structure.
-Examples follow:
+To remove false subjects, simply use the find function for the words, (“this,” “there,” etc.), and reframe the sentence to input real subjects.

-- False subject— It is possible he won’t qualify for the job.
+False — It is possible he won’t qualify for the job.

-- Real subject – He won’t qualify for the job.
+Real – He might not qualify for the job.

-- False subject – There is a lot of gossip in our neighborhood about the school closing down.
+False – There is a lot of gossip in our neighborhood about the school closing down.

-- Real subject – Neighbors gossip about the school closing down.
+Real – Neighbors gossip about the school closing down.

 - At this time vs. now